Robert King, CEO

 Before joining Good Company, Susan worked as a staff accountant for Cade & Company, a CPA firm in Dallas and passed the CPA exam in 1989.
 Susan graduated from University of South Florida with a Bachelor of Science degree in business in 1986.

-Jim Clark, Energy Code Compliance Program Manager
+Richard Morgan, Energy Code Compliance Program Manager

 Vasudha Lathey, High Performance Buildings Program Manager